four-tens/strictly-come-dancing-results/README.md

 ## Data

-This data was initially sourced and collated from [Ultimate Strictly](http://www.ultimatestrictly.com/), manually sanitised and normalised, with additional data sourced from Wikipedia.
+This data was initially sourced and collated from [Ultimate Strictly](http://www.ultimatestrictly.com/) (link to their [excellent source page](http://www.ultimatestrictly.com/acknowledgements/), manually sanitised and normalised, with additional data sourced from Wikipedia.